plojyon/resolwe-bio-py/docs/tutorial-create.rst

 can be done by using so called "workflow".
 Workflows are special processes that run a stack of processes.
 On the outside, they look exactly the same as a normal process and have a process slug, inputs, outputs...
-For example, we can run workflow "BBDuk - STAR - featureCounts" on our reads:
+For example, we can run workflow "BBDuk - STAR - HTSeq-count" on our reads:

 .. literalinclude:: files/tutorial-create.py
-   :lines: 89-106
+   :lines: 89-101

 Solving problems
 ================